Tractable Optimal Experimental Design using Transport Maps: Numerical examples

 We begin with \cref{item:SEIR:2}.
-Using~\cref{algorithm:OED} with $N = \num{10000}$ samples to approximate the EIG, we solve the greedy sequential design problem and plan the four optimal observation times two at a time, leading to the final optimal design vector~$\be^*_{\text{SOED-2}}$.
-Construction of the DIRT approximation to the two joint densities for the $4 + 2 + 6 = 12$-dimensional random variables $\be, \bd, \bm$ as well as the intermediate posterior density $\pi_{\bm \given e^*_{1:2},d^*_{1:2}}$ required \num{350650} evaluations of the corresponding unnormalized densities, where each evaluation takes approximately $\SI{3.5e-3}{\second}$ on average.
+Using~\cref{algorithm:OED} with $N = \num{10000}$ samples to approximate the EIG, we solve the greedy sequential design problem and plan the four optimal observation times two at a time, leading to the final optimal design vector~$\be_{\textup{SOED-2}}^*$.
+Construction of the DIRT approximation to the two joint densities for the $4 + 2 + 6 = 12$-dimensional random variables $\be, \bd, \bm$ as well as the intermediate posterior density $\pi_{\bm \given e_{1:2}^*,d_{1:2}^*}$ required \num{350650} evaluations of the corresponding unnormalized densities, and thus \num{350650} solves of the SEIR ODE system, where each evaluation takes approximately \SI{3.5e-3}{\second} on average.

-We also find the optimal allocation of testing times in a purely sequential fashion ($\be_{\text{SOED}-1}^*$) for a fixed set of inference parameters using~\cref{algorithm:SOED_EIG}, \ie, \cref{item:SEIR:1}.
+We also find the optimal allocation of testing times in a purely sequential fashion ($\be_{\textup{SOED}-1}^*$) for a fixed set of inference parameters using~\cref{algorithm:SOED_EIG}, \ie, \cref{item:SEIR:1}.
 Again, $N = \num{10000}$ samples are used to approximate the incremental EIG in each stage of the SOED procedure.
 The total procedure for finding four optimal observation times using the greedy sequential fashion required \num{147987} solves of the SEIR ODE system.
+Note that if NMC were used to estimate the EIG with \num{10000} samples per evaluation, \num{15} EIG evaluations in the first SOED stage would require more solves of the SEIR system than our approach.
+Furthermore, it is not straightforward to adjust the NMC estimator for the incremental EIG in an efficient way due to the need for posterior samples.